Patrick-Cole/pygmi/README.rst

 Anaconda
 --------
 Anaconda users are advised not to use pip since it can break PyQt5.
 However, two packages are installed only by pip, so a Conda environment should be created.
+Note that I installed all packages from the 'defaults' conda channel, except where the command specifies otherwise.

 The process to install is as follows:

-   conda create -n pygmi python=3.7
+   conda create -n pygmi python=3.8

    conda activate pygmi